-Terminate all conductors from the head as shown in the interconnection diagrams in the back of this manual.
+Terminate all conductors from the head as shown in the interconnection diagram in the back of this manual.
 As an aid to wiring, each conductor is identified by a numbered sleeve (or imprinted numeral), which corresponds to the correct terminal destination.
-You should always use the wire numbers when making connections as wire colors may vary, or appear different under certain lighting conditions.
-If the wires ends get damaged and require restripping, use high quality wire strippers and set the strip length to 0.39" (10mm).
+Head cable "A" should connect to Metering Unit A and head cable "B" should connect to Metering Unit B. You should always use the wire numbers when making connections as wire colors may vary, or appear different under certain lighting conditions.
+If the wire ends get damaged and require re-stripping, use high quality wire strippers and set the strip length to 0.39" (10mm).